stefanoborini/pep-keyword/PEP-XXX.rst

 Except for its unique ability to handle slice notation, the indexing operation has similarities to a plain method call: it acts like one when invoked with only one element; If the number of elements is greater than one, the ``idx`` argument behaves like a ``*args``.
-However, an indexing operation has the strong semantic implication of extraction of a subset out of a larger set, which is not automatically associated to a regular method call unless appropriate naming is chosen.
+However, as stated in the Motivation section, an indexing operation has the strong semantic implication of extraction of a subset out of a larger set, which is not automatically associated to a regular method call unless appropriate naming is chosen.
 Moreover, its different visual style is important for readability.

 Specifications
 ==============